KonstantinZsky/telegram-bot-on-haskell/README.md

 # Telegram (and VKontakte) bot on haskell

 Simple bot made for testing out haskell.
 No multithreading or multicore.
-Can work with telegram or vkontakte one at a time.
+Can work with Telegram or VKontakte one at a time.

 ## Table of сontents
 - [Bot capabilities](https://github.com/KonstantinZsky/telegram-bot-on-haskell/blob/master/README.md#bot-capabilities)